-Is running good for back pain?
+Is running good for your back?

 It's World Spinal Health Day, & what better time to answer this question!
 A 2011 study by Dimitriades revealed that 1 hour of running decreases the height of the lumbar discs by 1mm.
 So does this mean that running leads to increased wear & tear of the spine?

 A study released this year by Mitchell et al provided us answers to this question!
-They compared a group of middle aged runners to age matched controls & found that:
+They compared a group of middle-aged runners to age-matched controls & found that:

 Runners possessed 20% larger disc height compared to non-runners